A Joint Optimization of Buffer and Splitter Insertion for Phase-Skipping Adiabatic Quantum-Flux-Parametron Circuits

-\begin{itemize} \item We propose a novel iterative buffer/splitter (B/S) insertion algorithm with polynomial-time runtime that can exploit phase-skipping clocking schemes. \item For circuits that do not support phase-skipping our polynomial-time solution maintains solution quality across standard benchmarks with an average 0.3\% improvement of B/S savings over the state of the art (SOTA) integer linear program (ILP) based method \cite{SOTA}. \item For circuits that support phase-skipping, our algorithm shows 48.6\%, 63.4\%, and 70.3\% improvement for 1, 2, and 3 phase-skipping circuits respectively over state of the art circuits without phase-skipping. \item Each iteration of our algorithm includes an optimal level assignment phase-skipping algorithm as an integer linear program (ILP) which we can approximate as an LP to ensure scalability.
-Moreover, we couple this algorithm with the optimal splitter tree construction presented in \cite{dp_OG,SOTA} modified to support phase-skipping as well as consider allowable extra delay at the fanouts. \end{itemize}
+\begin{itemize} \item We propose the first buffer and splitter (B/S) insertion algorithm that can exploit phase-skipping clocking schemes achieving 31.6\% improvement in B/S costs over existing buffer reduction techniques. \item Our algorithm demonstrates that circuits that support skipping 4 phases can be optimized to achieve a 74.1\% reduction in buffer and splitter cost over circuits that do not support phase-skipping, which leads to 40.7\% reduction in total JJ count. \item Each iteration of our algorithm includes an optimal phase-skipping enhanced level assignment algorithm as an integer linear program (ILP) which we can approximate as an LP.
+Moreover, we couple this algorithm with a polynomial-time optimal splitter tree construction presented in \cite{dp_OG,SOTA} extended to support phase-skipping circuits. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{background} provides background information on AQFP Superconducting Logic and the underlying circuit improvements that have motivated these new EDA algorithms.
 Sections \ref{algooverview} and \ref{algodetails} provide an overview and details of our proposed algorithm, respectively.
 Section \ref{experiments} presents our experimental results quantifying our improvements over the SOTA.